 Alyssa first learned about the NSBA Foundaton's Equestrians With Disabilities Program two years ago, and instantly wnated to help.
 "I wanted to get as many EWD riders sponsored as I could," she said.
 "My attitude was, 'what's the worse they will say, no?'
 I've been told no before, and I'm not afraid to keep trying."

-Now in her third year as a board member, Alyssa is honored to serve.
+Now in her fourth year as a board member, Alyssa is honored to serve.
 "Horses are amazing animals and pose a way of healing and helping beyond human means," she said.
 "If i can help just one person feel better, heal and gain confidence, it's all worth it."

 Stephen Stephens, Treasurer